 But preparation also means putting time and effort into a thorough business plan.
 It means practicing your speech or presentation, knowing what questions will come up, making sure you’ve got the proper and necessary documents and records on hand, and being ready to answer questions about those, too.
 Have a smart business plan and be ready to explain the future of your company.

 All these tips boil down to the same idea: prove to the lender that you’re trustworthy.

-Prove to the lenders that there’s no chance you won’t repay a loan.
+The most important thing you can do is prove to the lenders that there’s no chance you won’t repay a loan.
 Once you’ve proven you’re not at risk for failing to pay, they’ll be much more likely to reduce your business loan’s interest rate – or start you off much lower from the beginning.